RAG vs Context Engineering: Insights and Limitations

 What RAG does not guarantee is equally important to understand:

-Understanding these limits is not a technical exercise.
-It is a product decision.
-If your system’s failures are invisible to users because the output looks authoritative despite being wrong, you have a trust problem that no amount of retrieval tuning will fix.
+Understanding these limits belongs in product reviews as much as in model cards.
+When failures are invisible to users because the output still looks authoritative, the product has a trust problem that no amount of retrieval tuning will fix.

 Boundary 1: Similarity Is Not Logical Relatedness